 The job wasn’t glamorous: Camilo started out as a prep chef, peeling carrots and tomatoes, chopping garlic and shallots.
 Each time he mastered one skill, he tackled another – carving quenelles from gelato, carving cheese and handling caviar.
 After a while, he added another duty: Peeling flats and flats of eggs so that the chef could create a custard inside the egg shell.
 Many broken eggs later, he learned the technique.

 “It was all just super exciting for me,” recalls Camilo, who was taking culinary classes by day and working at the restaurant at night.
 “I got yelled at every day for the first three months, but you realize that the way you continue to be a five-diamond restaurant is to understand the urgency and the fact that there’s a certain standard that has to be maintained.”

 Before Victoria & Albert’s, Velasco’s only restaurant experience had been washing dishes and making sandwiches in a chain hotel’s café.
-This, he realized, was the big time.
+Working at Victoria & Albert’s, a perennial award-winning restaurant, he realized, was the big time.
 “The sense of reverence, working in this kitchen was church-like,” he recalls.
 “I loved that environment.”

 Velasco was so enchanted by Norman’s that when a sous chef position opened up, he applied — and got it.

 “I was just learning how to cook and I was given this crazy opportunity – but he really believed in me,” he says.
 About six months later, when Velasco was tapped to work with Van Aken at a star-studded food event in Charleston, S.C., the young Valencia grad impressed the master chef — the only Floridian inducted into the prestigious James Beard list of “Who’s Who in American Food and Beverage.”